Colombia to Bolivia Discovery

 Leaving Popayán today, we'll make our way down to Pasto at the foot of the Andes mountains, where you might want to catch a local football match or visit the beautiful La Cocha Lake.

 We'll spend the first half of the day visiting the stunning Lajas Sanctuary, the basilica church built within the canyon of the Guáitara River.
 Make sure you've got your camera handy, as you'll want to capture this incredible sight.
-Afterwards, we'll make our way across the border into Ecuador and on to Otavalo.
+Afterwards, we'll make our way to the indigenous community of San Clemente, who will be hosting us for the evening.
+Enjoy an optional cultural performance and tuck into some traditional local food.

-Take your time this morning to soak up this quaint town's lovely laidback atmosphere and wander through the artisan market to find beautiful handmade textiles, jewellery, artwork, and carvings, and bag yourself a bargain to take home.
+After saying farewell to our indigenous hosts, we’ll journey to Otavalo, famous for its incredible artisan market.
+Take your time to soak up this quaint town's lovely laidback atmosphere and wander through the market to find beautiful handmade textiles, jewellery, artwork, and carvings, and bag yourself a bargain to take home.
 Later this afternoon, we'll drive to Quito.

 Day 21: Quito